Joan, Countess of Flanders: Return of Baldwin

 Before launching military operations, Louis VIII sent his aunt Sybille of Hainaut, Dowager Lady of Beaujeu and sister of Baldwin IX, to meet the hermit.
 She developed doubts about his identity.
 On 30 May 1225 the King met the hermit at Péronne and interrogated him about details of Baldwin IX's life: he was unable to remember when and where he was knighted and even he did not remember his own wedding night.
 Philippe of Jouy (Bishop of Orléans) and Milo of Nanteuil (Bishop of Beauvais), recognized him as a juggler who already tried to pass himself off as Louis I, Count of Blois, who had also disappeared at the Battle of Adrianople.

 Convinced that he was an impostor, Louis VIII gave him three days to flee.
 The false Baldwin IX took refuge with his supporters to Valenciennes, but the city was quickly retaken by the French.
 Joan required unconditional surrender.
 The impostor then took refuge with Engelbert II of Berg, Archbishop of Cologne, but there he lost his last followers and fled.
 Caught near Besançon, he was sent to Joan.
 Despite the promise to respect his life, he was put in a pillory between two dogs and then hanged at the gates of Lille.
 It is likely that Bouchard of Avesnes, the former husband of Margaret, was behind the plot: the false Baldwin IX had recognized the legitimate rights of his eldest son as heir of Flanders and Hainaut.

 Following the recapture of the rebellious cities, Joan imposed heavy fines on them.
-This allowed her not only to pay her debts to the King of France the next year (instead of the 20 years previously agreed), but also to pay the ransom of her husband Ferrand.
+This allowed her not only to pay her debts to the King of France the next year (instead of the 20 years previously agreed), but also to pay the ransom of her husband Ferdinand.